Thursday, April 16, 2020

 UNEARTHLY STRANGER.
 Independent Artists, UK, 1963, b/w, 78 min.
 Directed by John Krish.
 Screenplay by Rex Carlton and Jeffrey Stone.
 Cinematography by Reginald H. Wyer.
 Starring John Neville, Jean Marsch, Gabriella Licudi, Philip Stone, Patrick Newell and Warren Mitchell.

 This neglected British chiller, rumored to be based on William Sloane's classic novel To Walk The Night (1938), is about a scientist working on a secret space-time project who discovers his wife is actually an alien from another world, here to spearhead an invasion of earth.
-Although practically devoid of special effects and clearly dried out by too many endless conversations (some involving a numbskull of an intelligence officer), Unearthly Stranger somehow remains voluminous, with eerie, suspenseful and paranoid filled moments.
+Although Unearthly Stranger is practically devoid of special effects, and clearly dried out by too many endless conversations (some involving a numbskull of an intelligence officer), it somehow remains voluminous, with eerie, suspenseful and paranoid filled moments.
 It is, for the most part, well acted, well written, and thoughtful, and full of suggested implications rather than blatant tellings.
 Imagine that, having to use your own imagination to enhance a movie's viewing experience, and all for your own betterment!

 * * * * * * * * * *